rust-lang/wg-async/src/vision/shiny_future/alan_switches_runtimes.md

 use humboldt::network;
 ```

 He asks Barbara, "Why don't we use the `std::async_io` APIs for that?"
-She explains that Humbolt makes use of some custom kernel extensions that, naturally enough, aren't part of the std library.
+She explains that Humboldt makes use of some custom kernel extensions that, naturally enough, aren't part of the std library.
 "TCP is for rubes," she says, "we are using TTCP -- Turbo TCP."
 Her mind wanders briefly to [Turbo Pascal] and she has a brief moment of yearning for the days when computers had a "Turbo" button that changed them from 8 MHz to 12 MHz.
 She snaps back into the present day.
 "Anyway, the `std::async_io` APIs just call into humboldt's APIs via various traits.
 But we can code directly against `humboldt` when we want to access the extra capabilities it offers."

 [Turbo Pascal]: https://en.wikipedia.org/wiki/Turbo_Pascal